Oklahoma Sexual Harassment Attorney

 Follow your company’s sexual harassment policy, if it has one.
 The law requires you to report sexual harassment within your workplace before you can sue the company.
 Filing a written report instead of telling your story orally can serve as evidence that you made the complaint with the proper party.
 Legally, your employer only has to make the harassment stop at this point.
 The employer does not have to fire the harasser.

 Next, file a complaint with the EEOC.
 You can do this on your own, online, or contact an attorney for assistance.
 You typically have 180-300 days after the incident to file your EEOC complaint.
 The EEOC will investigate your claim, and may or may not take action against the employer depending on what it finds.
-Finally, contact a good employment lawyer in Tulsa.
+Finally, contact a good employment lawyer in Oklahoma.
 The team at Bryan & Terrill Law can help you put an end to sexual harassment, hold the harasser (and/or your employer) liable, and help you seek retribution for damages.
 Contact us today.

 “What sets this duo aside from all the others?
 They’re fair and honest, and actually aren’t out for themselves to nickel and dime you to death, and squeeze all the money they can out of you for nothing.” – Susan Chambers